 Enjoy a relaxing day at leisure in Kusadasi, on the Turkish Aegean coast.
 Explore the city, or simply while away your time admiring the glorious coastal views from a seafront café or the marina.

 Our destination today will be Antalya and the drive will take us first to Pamukkale, where mineral-rich thermal waters shape chalk-white stalactites into terraces, waterfalls and pools.
 The ancient Greco-Roman city of Hierapolis was built on top and evidence of this city can still be seen.
 Continuing to Antalya, once a major Roman port and known as the Turquoise Coast for its blue waters - its harbour now filled with yachts - we check in to our hotel, the Akra Barut (5T), for a two-night stay.

 After breakfast we travel to the enthralling ancient sites of Perge and Aspendos.
 Perge, set on the rolling Anatolian steppe, was an important city of ancient Parnphylia and highlights here are the long, colonnaded road, the agora, and the Temple of Artemis.
 Aspendos is noted for its magnificent Roman theatre, considered to be the best preserved in the world.
 Returning to the hotel, we head out for a walking tour of ‘Old Antalya’, its historic centre known as Kaleici.
 Here, there are immense stone walls, narrow lanes, meandering streets, elegant old houses and collection of fascinating landmarks including the grand Antalya Clock Tower and the monumental Hadrian’s Gate.

-Today we travel to the airport for a direct, scheduled Turkish Airlines flight to London Heathrow or Gatwick Airport via Istanbul.
-On arrival you will be met and guided to your Titan vehicle, for the journey home.
+Today we travel to the airport for your return flight to the UK.
+Upon arrival your Titan vehicle will be waiting for the journey home.